-Actions complete (to end June 2023)
+Actions complete (to end Jan 2025)

-- Leaflets have been very kindly displayed by the volunteers. - Successful annual events held in Evesham.
+- Find out all key holders and collect keys no longer in use - Plan for activity at Christmas Fayre 23-24th November 2024 -cancelled - Leaflets have been very kindly displayed by the volunteers. - Successful annual events held in Evesham.